Tour du Mont Blanc Camping – The Ultimate Guide

 11 Day Itinerary for Tour du Mont Blanc Camping

-I am going to go through your 11 days with a quick overview of each day and how to get to where you’ll camp.
-If you would like a more comprehensive description of each day, read my other post.
+I am going to go through your 11 days of Tour du Mont Blanc camping with a quick overview of each day and how to get to where you’ll camp.
+If you would like a more comprehensive description of each day, read my other post with a full itinerary (even MORE detailed).

 Also, because I had NO concept of how far a meter or kilometer was, I have included the height gain/loss in meters/feet each day and how far the distance is in kilometers/miles.